anthony2698/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow for client data to be saved once the site is used more than once.
+Sessions allow for data like username and password to be saved so user does not have to re login everytime they visit the site.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcryptjs allows us to hash passwords in the database.
+If hackers try to compromise our database they wont be able to see actual plain passwords.

 - [ ] What does bcrypt do to slow down attackers?

+Adding rounds rehashes the password making it a longer process for attaacker dechiper that hash.

 - [ ] What are the three parts of the JSON Web Token?

+JWT consist of a header, payload and signature.

 ## Minimum Viable Product